rust-lang-ua/rustcamp/README.md

 - 🧭 [Orientation] - Maximize your rustcamp experience with these tips.
 - ⏩ [Getting Started][Getting Started] - Kick off your learning journey here.
-- 🎓 [Exercism]⏱0.25h - Dive into coding exercises with the guidance of mentors.
+- 🎓 [Exercism] - Dive into coding exercises with the guidance of mentors.
 - 📚 [Learning Materials][Learning Materials] - A curated collection of top-notch Rust learning materials.
 - 🔧 [Ecosystem][Ecosystem] - A curated collection of frequently used crates, representing essential parts of the Rust ecosystem.
-- 🌐 [Zero To Production]⏱0.25h - A back-end focused book to broaden your knowledge.
+- 🌐 [Zero To Production] - A back-end focused book to broaden your knowledge.
   - Access the book as a [series of articles][Zero To Production as a series of articles].
 - ❔ [FAQ] - Answers to frequently asked questions at your fingertips.
 - 🔄 [Progress Board] - Participant progress board
 - 🚀 [Graduates' Capstone Projects] - Graduates' сapstone зrojects

 ## Too hard?

 - 👣 [Step-by-Step Introduction]⏱0.25h - A gradual introduction to Rust programming.